pphilippersson6/Rock-Paper-Scissors/README.md

 # Testing

 ## Validator Testing

-PERFORMANCE was on 83. to solve this i checked on lighthouse what needed to get fixed. i got an input said:
-[FORM ELEMEN ERROR IMG]
-[META DESCVRIPTIION IMG]
+## Lighthouse
+- The google chrome has a very good built-in performance-tool that is called Lighthouse.
+This was used on my website, and i got a performance on 83/100.
+- It showed an error message "form elements do not have associated labels" [FORM ELEMEN ERROR IMG](IMG ON FORM ELEMENT) and also a error message "document does not have a meta description" [meta desctiption img](METADES BILD)

 - I invesitgated my HTML and found out very quick that i forgot to put a label in my code.
 So instead of my <span>, i placed a <label>, and a **for** attribute for every option.

-- Afterwards, i checked the meta description, and added some keywords and a description on top of my page.
+- Afterwards, i checked the meta description, and found out i forgot to add the keywords and a description on top of my HTML file [index.html].

-i ran the lighthouse again, and got a better result. [lightouse fixed img!()]
+- I ran the lighthouse again, and got a better result. [lightouse fixed img!()]

 # Credits